-Practitioners such as river managers, advisors and other interested professionals are looking for efficient ways to use available resources while minimizing consequences of human interventions to the environment.
-Methods, models and tools are developed by small and large projects like RiverCare to open new possibilities in developing sustainable strategies.
-However, publication and supporting datasets are often not available or accessible in a format suitable to highlight the context and contribution to practice.
-The complexity of sustainability issues makes difficult to explain and assist discussions about the research application, assumptions and limitations behind.
-We thus designed this RiverCare site to better reach a practitioner audience in the Netherlands and abroad.
+Practitioners such as river managers, advisors and other interested professionals in the Netherlands and abroad are looking for efficient ways to use the river while minimizing consequences of human interventions to the environment.
+Methods, models and tools are developed by small and large research projects like RiverCare to open new possibilities in developing sustainable strategies.
+However, research publications and supporting datasets are often not available in an accessible format that highlights the context and contribution to practice.
+Moreover, the complexity of sustainability issues requires to diversify communication efforts to better reach interested professionals.
+The development of innovations approaches to tackle sustainability challenges requires to assist discussions about the research application, assumptions and related limitations in a way that all participants can actively contribute to.

 Key goals: Collaborative Governance Integrated management